No objective is achieved without goal setting and reflecting on progress.

 If you don’t achieve a target, stop and reflect on why and then take action and replan.

 Simple technological tools to help you reflect in the set sub target moments are critical.
-A simple one is a self-made google survey form, set up to go out before the targets dates to your team members.
-This form should ask them to record how they are doing with their numerical goals but also more importantly asking them to reflect on why or why not they are on target and to give feedback on the non-tangible elements so that nothing will come as a surprise.
+A simple one is a self-made google survey form, set up to go out before the targets dates to yourself and/or your team members.
+This form should ask the filler in to record how they are doing with their numerical goals but also more importantly asking them to reflect on why or why not they are on target and to give feedback on the non-tangible elements so that nothing will come as a surprise.
 A great manager will review these forms and look for trends that might require action or attention in order to keep the team on track and, as needed, re plan.

 Ask your team to reflect on both numerical goals and non tangible factors too

-So from here on, if you want to be a great manager who achieves your goals, implement backward planning and ensure you reflect on why or why not you are achieving your targets.
+So from here on, if you want to be a great manager, of a team or of yourself, who achieves your goals, implement backward planning and ensure you reflect on why or why not you are achieving your targets.
 By good backward planning, make sure your targets have a relevancy to the actions you do each and everyday, align them with your success lists.
-Most importantly, don’t just make it a task – something you do – rather make sure it is something your see as key to achieving your ends goals and aim to get your team to embrace it in the same way.
+Most importantly, don’t just make it a task – something you do – rather make sure it as something your see as key to achieving your ends goals and aim to get any team members to embrace it in the same way.

 Implement backward planning and set reflection moments.